 Candidates must be willing to support the ethos of Asbury University, a private Christian liberal arts four-year institution.
 Candidates must allow a check of personal background through law enforcement agencies.

-Graduate students interested in this practicum should have completed (or will have completed) coursework in counseling skills, models of psychotherapy, psychopathology, ethics, and assessment by the start of the practicum.
-At times, practicum counselors make arrangements to complete their assessment course while doing their practicum.
+Graduate students interested in this practicum/internship should have completed (or will have completed) coursework in counseling skills, models of psychotherapy, psychopathology, ethics, and assessment by the start of the practicum/internship.
+At times, practicum/intern counselors make arrangements to complete their courses concurrently with their practicum/internship.

 Here are the recommended courses according to program of study:

-In addition, practicum counselors must be available for ten hours per week over two consecutive semesters (fall and spring OR spring and fall) and must abide by Asbury University’s calendar year and holiday schedule.
-It is expected that practicum counselors will maintain regular weekly hours which could include early morning and/or late afternoon hours.
+In addition, practicum/intern counselors must be available for a minimum of ten hours per week over two consecutive semesters (fall and spring OR spring and fall) and must abide by Asbury University’s calendar year and holiday schedule.
+It is expected that practicum/intern counselors will maintain regular weekly hours which could include early morning and/or late afternoon hours.

-A mandatory orientation will be held the week prior to the start of the practicum program.
-Hours are typically 8:30 a.m. – 4:30 p.m. each day prior to the start of the first semester of the practicum program.
+A mandatory orientation will be held the week prior to the start of the program.
+Hours are typically 8:30 a.m. – 4:30 p.m.
+Monday-Thursday of the week prior to the start of the semester.

 Asbury University is a Christian liberal arts undergraduate institution.
-Practicum counselors are expected to express a Christian faith and agree to uphold the ethos of the university.
+Practicum/Intern counselors are expected to express a Christian faith and agree to uphold the ethos of the university.

 Kevin M Bellew, M.S., LPCC, Professional Counselor